-For the years ended December 31, 2021, and 2020, employees purchased 16,015 and 35,661 shares of the Company's common stock for a total price of \$0.1 million, and \$0.3 million, respectively.
+For the year ended December 31, 2022, no shares of the Company's stock were purchased, as compared to 16,015 shares purchased for a total cost of \$0.1 million for the year ended December 31, 2021.

-The following table summarizes the activities under the ESPP from January 1, 2019, through December 31, 2021:
+The following table summarizes the activities under the ESPP from January 1, 2020, through December 31, 2022:

-Activity Total ESPP equity securities available at January 1, 2019 208,159 Less: common stock purchased by eligible employees (23,299) Total ESPP equity securities available at January 1, 2020 184,860 Less: common stock purchased by eligible employees (35,661) Total ESPP equity securities available at January 1, 2021 149,199 Less: common stock purchased by eligible employees (16,015) Total ESPP equity securities available at December 31, 2021 133,184
+Activity Total ESPP equity securities available at January 1, 2020 184,860 Less: common stock purchased by eligible employees (35,661) Total ESPP equity securities available at January 1, 2021 149,199 Less: common stock purchased by eligible employees (16,015) Total ESPP equity securities available at January 1, 2022 133,184 Less: common stock purchased by eligible employees - Total ESPP equity securities available at December 31, 2022 133,184

-Amounts withheld from participants will be classified as a liability on the Consolidated Balance Sheets until funds are used to purchase shares.
+Amounts withheld from participants are classified as a liability on the Consolidated Balance Sheets until funds are used to purchase shares.
 This liability amount is immaterial to the consolidated financial statements.